2nil-web/webapp/README.md

 </html>
 ```

-You may also add an application icon in the folder.
-*See the call to "app.set_icon(app.ico)" in the "script" block of the index.html file.*
+You may add an icon to your application, *see the call to "app.set_icon(app.ico)" in the "script" block of the index.html file.*

-And when running the webapp binary the following windows will appears:
+Now when running the webapp binary the following windows appears:

 <p align="center"><img src="tutorial/second_app.png"><br/>Second app</p>